wavefrontHQ/integrations/cadvisor/README.md

 #### Required: Source

 Source tag value for metrics collected by this cAdvisor instance.
 We usually recommend setting this to the hostname of the docker host (not the container hostname).
 On some environments
-(AWS ECS for example) it is not possible or inconvenient (sans hacks) to retrieve the hostname of the Docker host when launching cAdvisor.
+(AWS ECS for example) it is not possible or inconvenient (sans ugly hacks) to retrieve the hostname of the Docker host when launching cAdvisor.
 As a solution to this you can use a docker label as part of the source name.
 The storage driver will automatically suffix the name with cAdvisor's container ID (hostname).
 For example, if you are running a service in Docker Compose called "web", the source name will become `web-xxxxxxx` where `xxxxxxx` is cAdvisor's container ID.
 We recommend choosing a label that does not have high cardinality across hosts.
 This is the best compromise between flexibility in source naming while still maintaining reasonable cardinality of sources.

+To include a Docker label in the source name (example):

+`-storage_driver_wf_source={com.amazonaws.ecs.task-definition-family}`

+In this example, assume the value of the `com.amazon.ecs.task-definition-family` label for a container is "web" and the hostname of the cAdvisor container is "cadvisor01".
+The source name for metrics emitted from this container would be `web-cadvisor01`

+If you just want to use a static value for the source (example):

 `-storage_driver_wf_source=mydockerhost`

-or, with Docker Compose for example:
+or, if you're starting containers from the command line using Docker run command, set the source to the hostname of the Docker host machine:

 `-storage_driver_wf_source=$(hostname)`